 Each company requires expert SEO professionals to improve their sales and profit margins.
 A good SEO training program would include creating SEO efficient headlines, using SEO tools for data analysis, creating visuals for attractive web outreach, and optimizing presence on search engines through powerful content writing.

 The digital world means that information is wealth.
-And with dependence on information increasing every day, there is a growing need for data analysis including:
+And with dependence on information increasing every day, there is a growing need for big data management and analysis including:

 - Prescriptive analysis: prescribe suitable actions based on machine learning

 - Descriptive analysis: provide insights to past happenings

 - Diagnostic analysis: provide solutions to specific problems

 On one hand, different schools, colleges, universities, and online portals are providing different learning resources and educational courses for helping people develop digital skills to prepare for I4.
 On the other hand, countries, businesses, and organizations are investing time, money, and energy in implementing digital literacy at the grass-root level.

 TEKY is Vietnam’s little step towards taking a giant leap in empowering students to build up careers in robotics, multimedia design, coding, and web design.
 The TEKY aims to empower children from six to eighteen-year-olds by teaching them the heart of digital skills—STEAM.
 With the help of STEAM—Science, Technology, Engineering, Art, and Mathematics, Vietnam is training its future generations to succeed in I4.

 The Japanese government is using AI (Artificial Intelligence) to improve their student’s English skills.
 By investing approximately ¥250 million, there shall soon be English speaking robots in more than 500 ($227,000) in rolling out English-speaking robots in 500 Japanese classrooms in 2019.